rangle/ngCourse2/handout/01-features.md

 ## Inheritance

 JavaScript's inheritance works differently from inheritance in other languages, which can be very confusing.
-ES6 classes provide a syntactic sugar attempting to aleviate the issues with using prototypical inheritance present in ES5.
-Our recommendation is still to avoid using inhritance or at least deep inheritance hierarchies.
+ES6 classes provide a syntactic sugar attempting to alleviate the issues with using prototypical inheritance present in ES5.
+Our recommendation is still to avoid using inheritance or at least deep inheritance hierarchies.
 Try solving the same problems through delegation instead.

 ## TypeScript

 As of right now, no browser comes even close to supporting all of ES6.
 Support for classes is especially poor.
 Instead, we will need to rely on a transpiler to convert our ES6 code to ES5.

 Several ES6 transpilers are available.
 One popular option is Babel.
-However, we will be using TypeScript transpiler, which is what Angular team users to write Angular 2.
+However, we will be using TypeScript transpiler, which is what the Angular team uses to write Angular 2.

 TypeScript transpiler is different from other ES6 transpilers in that it expects as input not standard EcmaScript 6, but rather TypeScript, an extension of ES6 that adds support for optional typing.